surniaulula/wpsso/readme.txt

 = 4.3.0-rc.2 =

-(2018/05/10) Added a new "Open Graph Type" option in the Social and Search Optimization metabox (Pro version).
-Moved the Preview tab top-most in the Social and Search Optimization metabox.
-Renamed the plugin settings pages in the sidebar menu.
+(2018/05/10) Added a new "Open Graph Type" option in the SSO metabox (Pro version).
+Moved the Preview tab in the SSO metabox.
+Renamed plugin settings pages in the sidebar menu.
+Fixed The SEO Framework post URL filter (Pro version).

 = 4.2.0 =